krew-solutions/trading-ml/docs/adr/0010-alpha-mind-vs-bracket-exit-projection.md

   `Apply_proposed_targets_on_alpha_direction_changed` and yields
   `target_qty = 0`.
 Whether to propagate `reason` into the
   command DTO for telemetry is a PM decision, not strategy's.
+- Closing a position when target moves to zero is **not** a separate cross-BC concern — it is already realised by the existing chain:
+  PM owns both `Target_portfolio` (intended state) and `Actual_portfolio` (observed state); `direction = FLAT` zeroes the target, the next reconcile diff produces a closing `Trade_intent`, the outbound `Trade_intents_planned_IE` carries it.
+No separate «position-management imperative» channel is needed; introducing one would re-create the same category-mixing this ADR removes.
-- Cancelling in-flight orders when target moves toward zero is execution-layer responsibility.
-The codebase currently has no Execution BC; `broker` is a venue gateway, not an execution engine.
-The dyra is acknowledged but not closed by this ADR.
+- The narrower concern that **does** sit outside PM is order lifecycle management: when a new `Trade_intents_planned_IE` arrives while a prior order from the previous intent is still in-flight, somebody must decide whether to cancel it, let it fill, or coexist with the new order.
+That decision is execution- layer work — it requires knowledge of which orders this engine has placed, which are still working, and venue-specific cancel semantics.
+Today the codebase has no Execution BC; `broker` is a venue gateway, not an execution engine.
+The gap is acknowledged but not closed by this ADR.
+It does not affect the strategy → PM contract — when the gap is filled, the consumer of `Trade_intents_planned_IE` is the new piece, not a parallel exit-signal channel.

 ## References